 Students with a Specific Learning Difference (SpLD)

-For students with a Specific Learning Difference (SpLD) you will not need to attach a Form 2D to your work in Inspera.
+For students with a Specific Learning Difference (SpLD) you will not need to attach a Inclusive Marking Guidelines/IMG form to your work in Inspera.
 This will be done automatically after your exam response has been submitted.

 A key principle of online exams